pratikisc/ISCSalesOps/SFDC Case Bookings/Ref Join Tables/002 Case and DM Sub Territory incl Split.md

 ---
 View: '"commissions"."reference-sfdc-case-dm-subterritory-incl-splits"'
 '!!!
 CAUTION': This table has non unique rows as 'casenumber'.
-Be careful when using as a foreign key.
+Be careful when using as a foreign key, it will add duplicate rows on casenumber match
 ---

 ```sql